icylace/deep-into-the-code/suggested-improvements-for-haskellbook-1.0.md

 **Suggested improvement:** "Beware this example may freeze your GHCi and not throw an exception should you attempt to try it."

+## Page 283, Paragraph 4

+**Content in question:** "that doesn't result in a bottom value."

+**Critique:** On page 271 "bottom" is defined as a non-value that denotes code that cannot return a value.
+On page 283, the same page as the content in question, "bottom" is defined as a term used to refer to computations that do not result in a value.
+Therefore, "bottom value" is an oxymoron.

+**Suggested improvement:** "that doesn't result in being an example of bottom."